War widens to include Iranian-backed militias as Israeli and American planes pound Iran

 Iran expands attacks to regional oil infrastructure

-With world markets already rattled by the fighting and oil prices soaring, Saudi Arabia’s Ras Tanura oil refinery came under attack Monday from drones, with defenses downing the incoming aircraft, a military spokesman made the announcement on the state-run Saudi Press Agency.
+Saudi Arabia’s Ras Tanura oil refinery came under a drone attack on Monday, with defenses downing the incoming aircraft, a military spokesman told the state-run Saudi Press Agency.

 Online videos from the site appeared to show thick black smoke rising after the attack.
 Even successfully intercepted drones cause debris that can spark fires and injure those on the ground.